Belize Ripper: Lonnie David Franklin, Jr.

-It was suggested that Lonnie David Franklin, Jr., an American serial killer connected to the murders of at least ten sex workers in Los Angeles, California over several decades, could be a possible suspect.
-Known as The Grim Sleeper for an apparent 14-year break between his known murders, lasting from 1988 to 2002, it is claimed that Franklin had connections to the country via his marriage to Sylvia Castillo, who was from Belize.
-Aside from this, the coincidental break matched the murder spree, one of the victim's aunts allegedly seeing him in Belize City at the time, and the fact that his van, used in one of his proven killings, was later found in Belize, serves as potential circumstantial evidence of his involvement.
-He was never charged with the killings, and died at the San Quentin State Prison in 2020.
+It was suggested that Lonnie David Franklin Jr., an American serial killer connected to the murders of at least ten sex workers in Los Angeles, California, over several decades, could be a possible suspect.
+Known as the Grim Sleeper for an apparent 14-year "hibernation" between his known murders, lasting from 1988 to 2002, it is claimed that Franklin had connections to the country via his marriage to Sylvia Castillo, who was from Belize.
+The break in the Los Angeles murders coincided with Franklin's marriage to Castillo, and one of the victim's aunts allegedly saw him in Belize City at the time of the murders.
+Additionally, Franklin's van, which he used in the Los Angeles crimes, was later found in Belize, serving as potential circumstantial evidence of his involvement.

+Franklin was never charged with the Belize killings, and he died at the San Quentin State Prison in 2020.